1872–73 in English football: Scottish FA founded

 The Scotland team lacked funding and could only raise enough money to cover rail fares for eight players to travel.
 Their team was augmented by three of the Anglo-Scots who had appeared in the representative matches: A. F. Kinnaird, John Blackburn and Henry Renny-Tailyour.
 The match ended in a 4–2 victory for England with Kenyon-Slaney scoring the first-ever international goal.
 The Scottish Football Association was belatedly formed on 13 March, five days after the second match, and assumed responsibility for running the Scotland team.

 FA Cup

 In the second edition of the FA Cup, the rules granted automatic qualification to the final for the holders, Wanderers, on a challenge basis similar to that employed in boxing.
-The final was played on 29 March 1873 at Lillie Bridge, a ground which Wanderers sometimes used as their home venue.
+The final was played on 29 March 1873 at Lillie Bridge, a ground which the Wanderers sometimes used as their home venue.
 Wanderers retained the trophy with a 2–0 victory over Oxford University.
 The challenge rule was scrapped after this match so that, in 1874, Wanderers began their defence in the first round with all other entrants.

 Oxford University came through four rounds to reach the final.
 In turn, they defeated Crystal Palace at home 3–2, Clapham Rovers away 0–3 and Royal Engineers at home 1–0.
 In the semi-final, they were due to play Queen's Park but the Scottish club withdrew and Oxford University went into the final on a walkover.